micmejia/bible-dump/NKJV/Ezekiel/Ezek 8.md

 And He said to me, "Go in, and see the wicked abominations which they are doing there."

 ###### 10
-So I went in and saw, and there--every sort of creeping thing, abominable beasts, and all the idols of the house of Israel, [^b]portrayed all around on the walls.
+So I went in and saw, and there--every sort of creeping thing, abominable beasts, and all the idols of the house of Israel, portrayed all around on the walls.

 ###### 11
 And there stood before them seventy men of the elders of the house of Israel, and in their midst stood Jaazaniah the son of Shaphan.
 Each man had a censer in his hand, and a thick cloud of incense went up.